 You may not need to shift your spending too much, though, to max out your quarterly bonus.
-According to the Bureau of Labor Statistics, the average household spends $4,464 a year (around $373 a month) on food cooked at home.
+According to the Bureau of Labor Statistics (BLS), the average household spends $4,942 a year (around $412 a month) on food cooked at home.
 But families with a lot of mouths to feed can easily spend more than $500 a month on groceries.

 From January to March, be mindful of where you shop for household supplies, but don’t allow yourself to be so tempted by the 5% cash-back bonus that you wind up paying more for something like laundry detergent than you would at your regular spot.

-April to June: Gas Stations, Uber, Lyft, and Wholesale Clubs
+April to June: Gas Stations, Wholesale Clubs, and Streaming Services

 If you have a car and are a member of a wholesale club that accepts Discover, such as BJ’s or Sam’s, you should be able to easily max out your quarterly bonus and earn at least $75 back—especially if you shop for groceries at your local club.
-According to the Bureau of Labor Statistics, the average household spends $2,109 a year (around $176 a month) on gas.
+According to the BLS, the average household spends $1.568 a year (around $138 a month) on gas.
 But families with multiple cars, long commutes, or higher gas prices may spend more.
 Check your card statements to see how much you typically spend.

 July to September: Restaurants and PayPal

 If you aren’t the type to spend big on fine dining or online shopping, maxing out your 5% bonus from July to September could be tricky.
-According to the Bureau of Labor Statistics, for example, the average household spends just $3,459 a year on dining out, adding up to around $288 a month.
-That leaves $636 you’d need to spend on PayPal purchases or additional dining to earn maximum cash back.
+According to the Bureau of Labor Statistics, for example, the average household spends just $2,375 a year on dining out, around $198 a month.
+That leaves $1,176 you’d need to spend on PayPal purchases (or additional dining out) to earn maximum cash back.

 But even if your annual budget is limited, you can still come out ahead.
 For example, consider stocking up on gift cards from your favorite restaurants and using them later in the year.
 Or buy birthday or holiday gifts early and pay for them with PayPal.
 Many online retailers let you checkout with PayPal’s wallet.
 (Make sure your account is linked to your Discover card.)
 It’s not worth incurring interest for cash back, though, so don’t buy more than you can afford.